Edward D. Gazzam

-Edward Despard Gazzam (born Pittsburgh, Pennsylvania, May 7, 1803; died Philadelphia, Pennsylvania, February 19, 1878) was an American doctor, lawyer, politician, and abolitionist.
+Edward Despard Gazzam (May 7, 1803 – February 19, 1878) was an American medical doctor, lawyer, politician, and abolitionist.
 He was a founder of the Free Soil Party and served in the Pennsylvania State Senate.

 Early life

-Gazzam was the son of William and Martha (Hunt) Gazzam; his English journalist father fled Burwell for America in 1800 to avoid arrest for his radicalism after the arrest of his friend Edward Despard.
+Born in Pittsburgh, Gazzam was the son of William and Martha (Hunt) Gazzam; his English journalist father fled Burwell for America in 1800 to avoid arrest for his radicalism after the arrest of his friend Edward Despard.
 Gazzam attended the Western University of Pennsylvania, graduating in 1824, and then read law with Richard Biddle.
 He was admitted to the bar in 1826 and practiced for a time with his mentor, but ill health made him change his profession.
 He next studied medicine, graduating from the University of Pennsylvania medical school in Philadelphia in 1831.
 He established a practice in Pittsburgh.